 Making new friends for life who I never would have met if it were not for our choice of course.
 Taking part in the P2P programme for 2 years.
 Representing the class as a class rep in the final year of the course.

 Peer2Peer participation benefited my college experience in the following way:

 I remember when I was in my first year of college, feeling completely lost in a new environment.
 The P2P mentors at the time did such a good job of helping me settle in that I was inspired to join the programme myself the following year.
 The P2P programme allowed me to 'pay forward' the kindness shown to me by the previous mentors.
 It was amazing to see how much my mentees were developing as the year went on, and it felt good to see that by taking part in the programme, I was genuinely helping my group of mentees.

 The P2P programme is as effective as it is because all of the mentors have been in the same situation as the first years, and can share their own experiences to help.

 Why I would recommend studying in Waterford/WIT:

 The lectures are also incredibly interesting, I remember even in first year I was always looking forward to going to every single lecture.
 This was a complete change in attitude from when I was in secondary school.
-The lecturers at WIT are also captivating speakers and are very human, in the sense that they often share personal anecdotes.
+The lecturers at SETU are also captivating speakers and are very human, in the sense that they often share personal anecdotes.
 The lectures have an extremely relaxed learning atmosphere in comparison to secondary school.